Centennial® Credit Card

 The fees of this card reflects the passing of the CARD Act.
 Specifically, the CARD Act requires fees not to be more than 25% of the initial credit.
 Previously, sub prime cards charged insane fees like one time application fee and processing fee and with an initial credit of $300, you were only left with $50 or so.
 With the CARD Act, Centennial got around this by charging just the first year annual fee of $75, which reduces the initial credit limit by 25% (so you get $225 in credit limit).
 But they then introduce a monthly maintenance fee which effectively increases the annual fees you have to pay.

-Verdict and Update As with all subprime credit cards, the fees and interest rate on the Centennial credit card are quite high.
-Frankly speaking, we find it outrageous for anyone to be applying for a card that charges a 49.9% APR or interest rate.
+Verdict and Update - As with all subprime credit cards, the fees and interest rate on the Centennial credit card are quite high.
+Frankly speaking, we find it outrageous for anyone to be applying for a card that charges a 36% (it used to be 49.9%) APR or interest rate.
 That is as good as 50%.
 If anything, this resembles a payday loan type interest rate!
-If you have bad credit, a better card to consider is the Orchard Bank MasterCard as it has much lower fees and interest rates and is offered by HSBC, which as far as sub-prime card issuers are concerned, is one of the most reliable.
-Firstly, their interest rates are nowhere near 49.9%!
-And their fees are much much lower than the centennial card.
+We would not recommend this card given it's outrageous rates.

 Whether Centennial Credit Card is a new card or revamped card or not available like its counterpart, the First Premier Card, it doesn't make much difference when you consider the reputation of a bank and how it treats its customers.
 Cardholders will likely not forget that First Premier once offered a card that carried an APR of 79.99%, which was lowered to 49.99% but remained as outrageous.
 Unless First Premier reappears with an entirely new line of credit cards for the sub-prime market, I would think twice about accepting any card that First Premier offers.